Key Takeaways:

 At the end of the day, both parties must agree to the conditions on their own.

-How long mediation takes varies greatly from one case to the next.
-It is, however, usually much faster and more streamlined than a lengthy trial.
+How long mediation takes varies widely from case to case.
+However, it is usually much faster and more streamlined than a lengthy trial.
 Most mediations only last a day or so.

 They’re also often easier to schedule and fit into your life rather than taking what a court gives you, so they can be much more convenient.
-In most situations, mediations tend to be less complicated than cases that go to trial.
+In most situations, mediations are less complex than cases that go to trial.

 As with other cases, the more complex and contentious, the longer and more in-depth the process.
 Shorter cases also often mean lower costs, a nice bonus.